danielsobrado/CCDAK-Exam-Questions/Producer/README.md

 - **Data Integrity**: Settings such as `acks` and `retries` ensure data integrity and delivery guarantees.
 - **Latency**: Configurations like `linger.ms` can be tuned to balance between latency and throughput.
 - **Reliability**: Features like idempotence and transactions ensure reliable data delivery.
+- **Simplicity:** Producers are conceptually simpler than consumers since they do not require group coordination.
+- **Broker and Partition Awareness:** Producers automatically know which broker and partition to write to.
+- **Partitioning:** A producer partitioner maps each message to a topic partition, and the producer sends a produce request to the leader of that partition.
+- **Message Key Guarantee:** The partitioners shipped with Kafka ensure that all messages with the same non-empty key are sent to the same partition.
+- **Round-Robin Sending:** If producers send data without a key, the data is sent round-robin to all available brokers.
+- **Acknowledgements:** Producers can choose to receive acknowledgements of data writes.

 ### Important Producer Properties